Hot weather and its impacts

 - Try to eat as you normally would.
 Not eating properly may exacerbate health-related problems.

-- If you have vulnerable neighbours who may be at risk during a heatwave, and it is safe to do so, try to find out if someone is already looking after them or if they would like you to ring them daily.
+- If you have vulnerable neighbours who may be at risk during a heatwave, try to find out if someone is already looking after them or if they would like you to ring them daily.

 - The UV index (the strength of the sun) can be high at many times of the year - it doesn't have to be hot.
 The UV index can be strong through cloud even when the sun isn't directly shining.